At a Glance

 - Company: Join a respected primary school prioritising inclusion and student support.

-- Benefits: Enjoy a full-time role with competitive pay and professional development opportunities.
+- Benefits: Enjoy a full-time role with opportunities for professional growth and training.

-- Why this job: Make a real difference in children's lives while gaining valuable experience in education.
+- Why this job: Make a real difference in children's lives while gaining valuable experience.

 - Qualifications: Experience with SEN is preferred; attitude and commitment are key.